Start Annotation

 1. Generation: The model generates several responses for a given prompt (e.g., A, B, C, D).

-2. Human Comparison: Human annotators are shown pairs or groups of these responses and asked to rank them based on criteria like helpfulness, safety, and relevance.
+2. Human Comparison: Human annotators are shown pairs or groups of responses and asked to rank them based on criteria such as helpfulness, safety, and relevance.
 For example, “Response B is better than Response A.”

 3. Reward Model Training: This ranked data is used to train a separate Reward Model (RM).
 The RM’s job is to predict the reward score a human would give a specific output.
 This model is essentially a computational proxy for human preferences.

-4. Policy Optimization: The system then fine-tunes the original language model again using Reinforcement Learning (RL) to maximize the reward score the RM predicts.
+4. Policy Optimization: The system then fine-tunes the original language model again using Reinforcement Learning (RL) to maximize the reward score predicted by the RM.

 The quality of the annotation directly dictates the quality of the Reward Model.
 If the human rankings are inconsistent, biased, or shallow, the RM will learn a flawed set of “values,” causing the final AI policy to optimize for the wrong outcome—a phenomenon known as reward hacking or alignment tax.